material-motion/material-motion/specifications/runtime/runtime_tracing.md

 **didCreatePerformer event**: The Tracer type can optionally implement a `didCreatePerformer` function.

-Invoked by the scheduler after a new performer instance has been created.
+Invoked by the runtime after a new performer instance has been created.

 Example pseudo-code: